FLCAC-admin/FLCAC-docs/docs/Accessing_data.md

 ## FLCAC Merged Data Package

-The FLCAC provides an all-in-one downloadable data package.
+The FLCAC provides an all-in-one downloadable data package of LCI data from select repositories and LCIA methods.
-"FLCAC Merged" compiles versions of existing data packages (or repositories) on the FLCAC combines them as intended by the original authors.
+"FLCAC Merged" compiles versions of existing data packages (or repositories) on the FLCAC and combines them as intended by the original authors.
+This eliminates the need for users to download multiple repositories and connect providers across bridge processes.
 For more information see [FLCAC Merged](FLCAC_merged.md).